Last updated: August 24, 2022

 In the first half of the 19th century, Sydney developed into a major port, with many wharves built along the city shore where Barangaroo is located today.

-At the beginning of the 20th century, the NSW Government took control of the area, rebuilding the wharves as trade further intensified.
+At the beginning of the 20th century, the NSW Government took control of the area, rebuilding the wharves as trade intensified.

 With the construction of Port Botany as the new major port in Sydney, the Barangaroo and Darling Harbour precincts became redundant as industrial shipping sites.